 Recipe Tips

-Stir Occasionally: Give the mixture a gentle stir every so often to keep the cocoa from settling and ensure a uniform, creamy consistency.
+Stir occasionally during cooking – Give the crockpot a stir every 30 to 45 minutes to keep the cocoa from settling and ensure everything melts together evenly.

-Step 2: Add the sweetened condensed milk, heavy cream, vanilla extract, and semisweet chocolate chips to your slow cooker.
-Stir well to combine the ingredients evenly.
+- Combine in the crockpot – Add the sweetened condensed milk, heavy whipping cream, vanilla extract, and semisweet chocolate chips to a 4-quart slow cooker.
+Stir to combine.

-Step 3: Pour the warm cocoa mixture from the stovetop into the slow cooker.
-Stir again to blend everything together into one creamy base.
+- Add the cocoa milk – Pour the warm cocoa milk mixture from the stovetop into the slow cooker and stir everything together into one creamy base.

-Step 4: Cover and cook on low for about 2 hours, stirring occasionally to help the chocolate chips melt completely and prevent any separation.
+- Cook on low – Cover and cook on low for 2 hours, stirring once or twice during cooking to help the chocolate chips melt completely and prevent any separation.

 FAQ